 9. Universal Studios Hollywood

-Universal Studios Hollywood globe and theme park entrance with visitors enjoying during a sunny day.
+Universal Studios Hollywood globe and theme park entrance.

-Universal Studios Hollywood globe and theme park entrance with visitors enjoying during a sunny day.
+Universal Studios Hollywood globe and theme park entrance.

 A combination of a working film studio and theme park, Universal Studios offers an immersive experience in the world of movies.
 With rides, shows, and behind-the-scenes studio tours, it’s a treat for film enthusiasts.